 At the scale of a few nanometers, chemical interactions (from covalent bonds to hydrogen bonds and van der Waals interactions) collectively give rise to material phenomena, such as viscosity, elasticity, and phase separation, in many condensed phase systems.
 Biological cells, for instance, likely exploit delicate balances of these interactions to regulate signalling, endocytosis, and many other processes, although precise characterization of the nanoscale structures that are involved can be extremely challenging.
-Mass spectrometry and allied techniques have proved invaluable for studying the structure and organization of many kinds of matter, from simple molecules to megadalton-sized cytosolic and membrane protein assemblies.
-Using methods capable of transferring and analyzing intact macromolecular assemblies in the gas phase while retaining much of their condensed-phase tertiary and quaternary structure, our lab learns complementary information about their shape and folding state in these same experiments using ion mobility.
+Mass spectrometry, ion mobility spectrometry, and allied techniques have proved invaluable for studying the structure and organization of many kinds of matter, from simple molecules to megadalton-sized cytosolic and membrane protein assemblies.
+Using methods capable of transferring and analyzing intact macromolecular assemblies in the gas phase while retaining much of their condensed-phase tertiary and quaternary structure, our lab learns complementary information about their shape and folding state in these same experiments using ion mobility measurements.
 Combined with computational modeling and results from other bioanalytical experiments, data obtained with these methods can be used to construct detailed models of these assemblies.
 Studying the relationship between these structures and the condensed-phase environment in which they arise enables us to paint a vivid picture of how biology bridges the gap from chemical to material properties, with a view toward biochemical and pharmaceutical applications.

 Technology and Innovation

 Beyond and in conjunction with using commercially available technology, our group also approaches challenging problems in studying nanoscale assemblies by designing, building, and using our own instrumentation.
-Updates will be added here as these projects develop.